metrorailings/OwlBlog/content/posts/2022-circa-millions-week-13-predictions.md

 If I had to pick a side here, it'd be Jacksonville.
 But I'd be calling myself a damn fool for even making a pick here.

 ***

+### Chiefs @ Broncos (+9.5)

+***

+##### _Recent History_

+**Chiefs**
+vs Rams (W)
+@ Bengals (L)

+**Broncos**
+@ Panthers (L)
+@ Ravens (L)

+Denver is coming off two straight road losses.

+##### _e Chiefs Injures_

+None worth noting so far, though we'll keep an eye on the injury report come Friday.

+##### _Weather_

+Chilly

+##### _Prior Meetings_

+Last year when these two met at Mile High Stadium, the Broncos actually kept this game very competitive until the end.
+Once again, as I noted earlier, that game can only carry so much weight given a new coaching regime has been installed in Denver.
+On top of that, the quarterback situation over there is just...tragic.

+***

+### Uncertain

+***

+This Denver club is in shambles on offense.
+It's clear things aren't getting better and that Russell Wilson is showing frighteningly little signs of improvement.
+Given what I heard about him lately, it appears he refuses to be coached too.
+So this offense is dead.

+For Denver to nail this cover, their defense has to play out of its mind for four quarters straight.
+Now I know the Chiefs offensive line isn't as impressive as some out there think...but Patrick Mahomes has been playing at an elite level for much of this season.
+You can only do so much before somebody like him finally wills his way towards points.

+Then again...I'm thinking back to that Tennessee game.
+The Titans were able to frustrate Kansas on offense, though they had to effectively play a double-header on defense to keep the game within reach at the end.
+Can Denver pull off that same feat?
+Even if the Broncos let up a bit towards the end, would that afford the Chiefs enough time to run up a double-digit lead here?